Learn the basics of Polly for Slack! We'll walk you through what is Polly, installation, troubleshooting, authoring your first polly & basic commands.

 💡Learn more about the different question types that polly offers in this article.

-You can also send pollys directly from the web app by going to your Dashboard and hitting the +Create button.
+Send pollys from the webapp by going to the web dashboard and hitting the +Create button.

-Here’s a list of other commands available to you.
+Here’s a list of other commands available to you within Slack

 |/polly help||to get some help|

 |/polly results||to see your polly results in Slack, or get a link to a dashboard of pollys you’ve authored|

 |/polly remind||to send a reminder to teammates|

 |/polly share||to share polly results with a channel or a teammate|

 |/polly recurring||to get a link to edit, update, or delete your recurring pollys|

 |/polly export||to export your polly or survey data|